 The main time to fertilize rose of Sharon shrubs is during its first year or two in your garden as it becomes established.
 Spring is ideal for starting with a granular formula that will release nutrients for several months.

-Containers may want a boost of liquid fertilizer perhaps monthly at half strength.
+Containers may want a boost of liquid fertilizer perhaps monthly at half the label strength.

 You can improve the soil by adding organic matter such as compost in the fall, which will improve the soil’s health over time.